 - From the section Sheffield & South Yorkshire

 The person tasked with turning around child protection services in Doncaster has been revealed by Michael Gove.

 Colin Hilton, former director of the Children's Improvement Board, will be the first chair of Doncaster Children's Trust when it launches in April.

 Doncaster Council was told last year it was to be stripped of control of children's services, following a "legacy of failure".

 A report said a "decisive break" was needed for Doncaster to move on.

-The Mayor of Doncaster, Ros Jones, said she welcomed the appointment of Mr Hilton, a former chief executive of Liverpool City Council.'New model'
+The Mayor of Doncaster, Ros Jones, said she welcomed the appointment of Mr Hilton, a former chief executive of Liverpool City Council.